ignadv1986/Comprehensive-NGS-Technical-Manual/02_Mapping_&_Alignment/03_post-alignment_processing.md

 ## Blacklist Regions and Non-Canonical Chromosomes

-### **Blacklist Regions**
+### Blacklist Regions

 Blacklist regions are specific parts of the reference genome that systematically produce artificial high signals in sequencing-based assays, even when there's no biological reason for enrichment.
 These mainly include **repetitive regions** (satellites, rDNA, telomeres, centromeres, etc).
 Mapping of these regions will give rise to many reads, just because of the high number of repeats, suggesting that there is a real effect when in fact there isn't.
 ENCODE has blacklist BED files (such as the V2 blacklists for hg38) compiled from previous experiments that can be used to exclude these reads from the samples.
 These are specific to the genome version used in the mapping, so a mismatch will result in the removal of the wrong sequences.
 The removal of blacklist regions is standard in most NGS pipelines.

-### **Non-canonical Chromosomes**
+### Non-canonical Chromosomes

 Extra sequences not found inside the standard chromosomes 1-22 and X-Y, are usually filtered out.
 These include the following:

--	**Unplaced contigs** (sequences that are known to be present in the genome, but not precisely where) and **unlocalized contigs** (sequences that are know to be present in a specific chromosome, but their localization inside that chromosome hasn't been defined).
-They are leftovers from incomplete assembly — especially in repetitive or highly variable regions (like centromeres, telomeres, immune loci), and can inflate reads artificially.
+-	**Unplaced contigs** (sequences that are known to be present in the genome, but not precisely where) and **unlocalized contigs** (sequences that are known to be present in a specific chromosome, but their localization inside that chromosome hasn't been defined).
+They are leftovers from incomplete assembly — especially in repetitive or highly variable regions (like centromeres, telomeres, immune loci) that can inflate reads artificially.
 -	**Alternate haplotypes:** Reference genomes include various haplotypes of some genomic regions to represent high variability in structure or sequence.
 However, small reads can map to several of these haplotypes, making it look as if many reads were detected on the same region (artificial enrichment).

-**Note:** For all techniques, removing alt haplotypes can technically erase biologically relevant differences — especially in highly polymorphic regions.
+**Note:** For all techniques, removing alt haplotypes can technically erase biologically relevant differences, especially in highly polymorphic regions.
 This trade-off is accepted because most analysis frameworks aren’t designed for multi-haplotype coordinates.
 If the region of interest overlaps with known haplotype-variable loci, the right move is to keep haplotype contigs, verify mapping quality in those regions, and report those peaks separately as haplotype-specific binding.

-### The mitochondrial exception
+### The Mitochondrial Exception

 In most techniques, where the aim is to exclusively study nuclear genes, reads mapping to mitochondrial DNA are removed.
 However, in ATAC-seq, mitochondrial DNA is normally kept for QC, because being naked DNA (no nucleosomes), it's highly targetable by transposases and therefore can serve as a good measurement of the sample's quality.
 A high number of mtDNA reads (>50%) means that mitochondria were ruptured and/or the nuclear isolation wasn't performed correctly during sample prep.
-To avoid this, Omni-ATAC protocols, which uses detergents to specifically wash away mitochondria before transposition, can be used.
+To avoid this, Omni-ATAC protocols, which use detergents to specifically wash away mitochondria before transposition, can be performed.
 Importantly, mtDNA is only used as a measure of sample prep QC, but it is removed before downstream analysis.

 RNA-seq, on the other hand keeps both mtDNA and contigs, since an increase in the expression of these unlocalized regions can also be biologically meaningful.